mathjax/MathJax-docs/web/typeset.rst

    if (document.body.querySelector('math')) {...}

-for the test instead (provided you aren't using namspace prefixes, like `<m:math>`).
+for the test instead (provided you aren't using namespace prefixes, like `<m:math>`).

 -----